dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 ## Analysis Object

 Analysis is a broad and in some cases developing field.
 This document does not attempt to suggest a SHOULD support list of types.
+Nor are formats for analysis data defined in this document.
 That is for research and specification in a follow on document.
+For this reason the Analysis Object provide multiple ways to define the media type of the analysis file.
+If a well known media or mime type is defined, it SHOULD be used.
+For analysis data or files types for which a media type is not defined, the vendor and schema parameters SHOULD be used.

 ### type

+The type parameter is used to label the symatic type of analysis data.

 * type: "String"